 How can we use read-aloud as a springboard to reading, writing and thinking?
 This was the question that sparked the first of a #G2Great four part series: Teaching With Intention Maximizing Our Instructional Power Potential.
-Thursday’s chat has come and gone but I am left feeling refreshed and renewed as I begin this post.
+Our chat on April 21, 2016 has come and gone but I am left feeling refreshed and renewed as I begin this post.
 Even though educators came to this conversation from different points in their careers, everyone learns from each other.
 What does this plurality of thinking offer us?
 Clarity.
 It is that clarity and our ability to respond to our own questions about read-aloud that help us to maximize our professional potential.

 Q1 How can we more intentionally frame read-aloud to increase student engagement in ways that maximize our instructional POWER POTENTIAL?

 Takeaways: Real engagement is not show and tell, it is experience and learn: